flowx-ai/docs-flowx/release-notes/v3.3.0-may-2023/deployment-guidelines-v3.3.0.md

 #### Process Instance Indexing through Kafka transport

 Adding new Kafka transport strategy for sending details about process instances to be indexed in Elastic Search.
-Check the following environment variables and their values to set up the indexing accordingly:
+To enable indexing of process instances in Elasticsearch through Kafka, configure the following environment variables:

 * `FLOWX_INDEXING_ENABLED`